Home » 27 SMART Nutrition Goals for Menopausal Women

 Remember to keep your goals specific, measurable, achievable, relevant, and time-bound.

-It is important to consult a registered dietitian for personalized dietary recommendations, stay physically active, and use supplements and medications if necessary.
+It’s important to consult a registered dietitian for personalized dietary recommendations, stay physically active, and use supplements and medications, if necessary.

 With proper diet and lifestyle changes, women can control menopausal symptoms, prevent age-related diseases, and improve their overall health and well-being.